Keynote sessions

 This course is intended for early-career researchers who create and use research models and software.
 Basic programming or software development experience is required.
 The course has limited seats available on a first-come-first-served basis.

-Scientists often need to write code but usually lack formal training in software engineering.
+Scientists commonly need to write code but often lack formal training in software engineering.

-The undisputed standard tool of version control is git and any code should be under version control.
+The undisputed standard tool of version control is git and ideally, all code should be put under version control.

 So if your code is not yet managed with git, this course is for you!